- Malt Shovel

 12 High Street

 Former bakery at the heart of Kenilworth old town.
 Beams and rustic furniture make the pub cosy and welcoming having two distinct areas.
 A good mix of locals and visitors keep conversation the main entertainment.
-Quality coffee available and plans are afoot to extend opening hours and offer afternoon teas and lunchtime snacks.
-The owners aim to broaden the variety of beer styles and strengths further raising its appeal.
-Disabled access to the rear.
+Quality coffee available.
+The guest beers change frequently Disabled access to the rear.
 Accommodation offered in 14 en-suite rooms.

 - Ale Rooms & Gin Bar 7 Smalley Place Kenilworth CV8 1QG (01926) 854585